spyderman4g63/pin_ctas/readme.txt

 = Will this slow down my site? =
 No, the plugin is lightweight and uses native WordPress functions.
 No external scripts are loaded.

+== Screenshots ==s
+1. How it looks on site
+2. Options page
+3. Color options

 == Changelog ==

+= 1.0.3
+* fix automatic placement bug

+= 1.0.2
+* fix display on posts

+= 1.0.1 =
+* Fixed sanitization in plugin settings
+* Improved escaping of URLs for better security
+* Removed hidden files from plugin package
+* Updated "Tested up to" format in readme

 = 1.6 =
 * Added 6 new style variations